Highlights and updates

 But Hickey also noted in 2015 that healthcare cost increases are far outpacing inflation, and that premiums and out-of-pocket costs will continue to increase (for all carriers) until we get a handle on healthcare costs.
 For 2016, New Mexico Health Connections opted to drop their PPO plans in order to focus on HMO plans that allow the carrier to better control costs.
 Hickey has pointed out that NM Health Connections is the only CO-OP that has contracted directly with providers from the get-go, avoiding the need to rent another carrier’s network.

-Another key aspect of NM Health Connection’s ability to stay afloat in 2016 is that they weren’t counting on significant risk corridor payments from the federal government at the end of 2015.
+Another key aspect of NM Health Connection’s ability to stay afloat in 2016 was that they weren’t counting on significant risk corridor payments from the federal government at the end of 2015.
 Eight CO-OPs (in Colorado, Kentucky, Tennessee, Oregon, Arizona, South Carolina, Utah, and Michigan) failed in the wake of the 2014 risk corridor shortfall.

 A technical glitch delayed the inclusion of New Mexico Health Connection’s plans on Healthcare.gov for the first two weeks of the 2016 open enrollment period.
 Consumers were able to begin purchasing 2016 coverage on November 1, 2015, but NM Health Connections plans didn’t show up on the exchange until November 15.
 During the first two weeks of November, 2016 coverage could be purchased directly from NM Health Connections — but subsidies are not available when plans are purchased outside the exchange.